cs3110/textbook/_sources/chapters/ds/twothree.md

 We can implement insertion as shown below.
 Each helper function returns a pair of a tree and a boolean, where the boolean indicates whether the tree has grown or not &mdash; that is, whether the root of the returned tree is tall.
+(Another way to implement that would be to introduce a custom variant type to track whether the tree grows.)

 The code is considerably longer than red-black tree insertion.
 In part that's because of all the comments we've added to explain it.
-But also, having two different node shapes (2-node vs. 3-node) inherently makes the code more complicated.
+But also, having two different node shapes (2-node vs. 3-node) inherently makes the code more complicated, and using records instead of tuples for the data carried by the nodes makes the code more verbose.
+Considerably more succinct implementations would be possible.

 ```{code-cell} ocaml
 let impossible () = failwith "impossible: grow returns Two"